Twisted Lefschetz numbers of infra-solvmanifolds and algebraic groups: Abstract

 \section{Abstract}

 Twisted Lefschetz numbers are extensions of the ordinary Lefschetz numbers for cohomologies with values in flat bundles.
-As a generalization of linearization formula for the ordinary Lefschetz number of a self-map of a nilmanifold, we show that a twisted Lefschetz number of any self-map of any infra-solvmanifold is equal to the determinant ${\rm det}(I-A)$ for some matrix $A$ by using the cohomology of algebraic groups.
+As a generalization of linearization formula for the ordinary Lefschetz number of a diffeomorphism of a nilmanifold, we show that a twisted Lefschetz number of any diffeomorphism of any infra-solvmanifold is equal to the determinant ${\rm det}(I-A)$ for some matrix $A$ by using the cohomology of algebraic groups.